 Through the initial project, Sadie has formed strong links with survivors and other supporters based throughout Ireland and abroad.
 She continues to engage with new groups in order to further the mission.

 Given the enormous healing which was brought about by the project as conveyed to her by the survivors and local people of Tuam, it was clear to Sadie that similar events would be of massive benefit to those affected in other areas.
 Since then, she's collaboratively organised vigils in Belfast City Hall, Letterfrack Industrial School graveyard and an additional rally in Tuam.
 She would like to extend this work further afield.
 To that end, in addition to public engagement, she continues her own personal work which in essence is a distillation and interpretation of what presents forming a symbolic monument to those who died and those who survived their time in institutions.

-To date, Sadie is sure that her endeavours have made a big difference to the survivors in highlighting their plight to the general public.
 The candle light vigil is particularly powerful as it offers families who were deprived of the right to bury ‘their dead’, a dignified public ritual and a chance to grieve together.
 This is of utmost urgency as many survivors are elderly and whilst they continue to agonisingly wait for Church and State to act, it’s vitally important that they receive collective recognition of past wrongs both from each other and the general public.